FAQs: do better solutions exist?

 A well-designed document answers a reader's questions, and the structure of the document lets the reader find the answers easily.

 With some documents, an optimum structure for all types of readers is not possible.
 If FAQs are necessary, a hybrid method is possibly suitable.
-For example, when we had a page of FAQs on the TechScribe website, instead of the typical FAQ style, we used text similar to that shown in the second column in the following table.
+For example, when we had a page of FAQs on the TechScribe website, instead of the typical FAQ style, we used text similar to that shown in the second column in this table:

-In the second column, the key word or phrase is at the start of each sentence, which immediately tells the reader whether it is worth reading the remainder of the sentence.
+In the second column, the key word or phrase is at the start of each sentence, which immediately tells the reader whether the remainder of the sentence is worth reading.
 The key words are sorted alphabetically.

 See also